MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/metrics-tolerance.md

 - **Overprovisioned trigger:** A company who believes their deployed solutions are overprovisioned.
 Cost Management is a priority investment until they can demonstrate proper alignment of provisioning and asset utilization.
 - **Monthly spending trigger:** A company that spends over $x,000 per month is considered a sizable cost.
 If spending exceeds that amount in a given month, they will need to invest in Cost Management.
 - **Annual spending trigger:** A company with an IT R&D budget that allows for spending $X,000 per year on cloud experimentation.
 They may run production workloads in the cloud, but they will still be considered experimental solutions if the budget doesn't exceed that amount.
 Once it goes over, they will need to treat the budget like a production investment and manage spending closely.
-- **Operating expense-adverse (uncommon):** As a company, they are adverse to operating expenses and will need Cost Management controls in place before deploying a dev/test workload.
+- **Operating expense-adverse (uncommon):** As a company, they are averse to operating expenses and will need Cost Management controls in place before deploying a dev/test workload.

 ## Next steps